NiSan4844/OTP-Generator-/README.md

 - `SENDER_PASSWORD`: The application-specific password for the email account.
 - `RECIPIENT_EMAIL`: The email address to which the OTP will be sent.

-### Environment Variables

-For security reasons, sensitive information such as email server details and credentials should be managed using environment variables.
-Create a .env file in the root directory of the project with the following content:

-- SMTP_SERVER=smtp.gmail.com         # Address of the SMTP server
-- SMTP_PORT=587                      # Port used by the SMTP server
-- SENDER_EMAIL=your_email@gmail.com  # Email address used to send OTPs
-- SENDER_PASSWORD=your_password      # Application-specific password for the email account
-- RECIPIENT_EMAIL=recipient_email@gmail.com  # Email address to which the OTP will be sent

 Ensure that the .env file is included in your .gitignore to prevent it from being committed to version control.

 The script uses the python-dotenv package to load environment variables from the .env file.
-Ensure this package is installed, and add the following code to your script to load the variables:

-load_dotenv()

-SMTP_SERVER = os.getenv('SMTP_SERVER')
-SMTP_PORT = int(os.getenv('SMTP_PORT'))
-SENDER_EMAIL = os.getenv('SENDER_EMAIL')
-SENDER_PASSWORD = os.getenv('SENDER_PASSWORD')
-RECIPIENT_EMAIL = os.getenv('RECIPIENT_EMAIL')

 ## Security Considerations